Myanmar judge rejects request for dismissal of case against two jailed Reuters reporters

 Police witnesses, however, have said the reporters were stopped and searched at a traffic checkpoint by officers who were unaware they were journalists, and found to be holding in their hands documents relating to security force deployments in Rakhine.

-In its argument, the defense said the papers contained only publicly available information and could not be deemed secret.
+In its argument, the defence said the papers contained only publicly available information and could not be deemed secret.